department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/research-plan.md

 2. Background: Briefly, what is the background on this product?
 What would a new person on the team need to know about this product?

-   When the new VA.gov was launched, a tiered content framework was created to prioritize content transition.
-Tier 1 content (benefit content and tools) was brought into the VA.gov site experience first.
-The Tier 1 migration is nearly complete, and we are beginning to address migrating the tremendous amount of Tier 2, benefit-adjacent content (for beneficiaries, and people who work with beneficiaries).
+   When the new VA.gov was launched, Veteran-facing benefit information was brought into the VA.gov site experience first; there wasn't a clear delineation of what was directly 'getting/managing a benefit' content vs. 'benefit-adjacent' content.
+Anything that was Veteran-facing was brought over.
+As more and more Veteran-facing content got added to the hubs, we needed a tiered content framework to ensure that the benefit hubs don't become 'an everything' hub, making it harder to find top task Veteran-facing benefit content in the benefit hubs.
+Tier 1 content (content and tools for getting/managing a benefit) is nearly complete, and we are beginning to address migrating the tremendous amount of tier 2 benefit-adjacent content for beneficiaries, and people who work with beneficiaries.

    The Learning Center MVP is designed to support the following goals:

    - Help Veterans find Tier 2 content in a way that doesn't dilute, distract, and clutter Veterans' benefit top task content and UX.

    - Increase self-service for Veterans, and those who support them, when they have questions about benefits or need to troubleshoot VA account problems.